The St. Faustina Route in Kraków

 The Church dedicated to the Assumption of the Blessed Virgin Mary, in the Main Market Square in Kraków, is the most famous gothic church in Poland and, after the cathedral, the second church in Kraków to serve as the parish church of the city.
 Built in the early thirteenth century on the initiative of Bishop Iwo Odrowąż, the church was rebuilt and beautified over the following centuries.
 The church houses many great objects of historical value, samples of Gothic, Renaissance and Baroque art.
 The basilica is adorned by two great towers: the higher gilded with the crown (81 meters high) and the lower one (69 meters high), which has always served as a belfry.
 Since the fourteenth century a bugle call has been played every hour from the higher tower, which served as a watchtower.
 As the parish church, St. Mary’s Church was under the care of the residents of Kraków, which is why the ambition of the richest middle-class families was to have their own chapel here.
 Inside the basilica are several chapels, and many altars.
 The St Mary’s Altar carved by Wit Stwosz, a magnificent historic monument of medieval woodcarving, is a jewel of the Church.
 This is the biggest altar of its kind in Europe (11×13 m) made of oak and lime wood (sculptured figures).
 At the altar itself, in the central part, is a very vivid scene of The Virgin Mary having fallen asleep surrounded by Apostles, and in the apse is the scene of the Assumption and Coronation.
 The side panels show the six scenes of the Joys of Mary from the Annunciation to Pentecost.
 With the wings closed twelve scenes of the Sorrows of Mary can be seen.
 The polychrome staining of the chancel and the church is the work of Jan Matejko, who was helped by Józef Mehoffer and Stanisław Wyspiański.

-In the “Diary” St. Faustina describes her visit and spiritual experiences in this church: “When we had finished our business, we went to the Church of the Most Holy Virgin Mary.
-We attended Holy Mass, during which the Lord gave me to know how great a number of souls would attain salvation through this work.
-Then I entered into an intimate conversation with the Lord, thanking Him for having condescended to grant me the grace of seeing how the veneration of His unfathomable mercy is spreading.
-I immersed myself in a profound prayer of thanksgiving.
-Oh, how great is God’s generosity!
-Blessed be the Lord, who is faithful in His promises…” (Diary 1300).
+In the “Diary” St. Faustina describes her visit and spiritual experiences in this church: “When we had finished the whole business, we went to the Church of the Blessed Virgin Mary and attended Mass, during which Jesus let me know what a great number of souls would be saved thanks to this work.
+Then I entered an internal conversation with the Lord, thanking Him for having granted me the grace of seeing the praise of His unfathomed mercy growing.
+I entered into a profound prayer of thanksgiving.
+O, how great is God’s generosity, blessed be the Lord, Who is true to His promises…” (Diary 1300).

 5. The Basilica of the Most Sacred Heart of Jesus